All Hallow’s Eve Germany 1521

 It was the smell that restored his senses.
 The reek of rotting meat worked better than a burnt feather at waking Thomas from his dreamless sleep but when he opened his eyes he screamed.
 Staring back at him were the empty eye sockets of a bestial skull, so Thomas thought that he had indeed stumbled through the entrance to Hades and was now looking into the face of Cerberus, the monstrous hell-hound that guarded the dead.

 By the time he realised that the skull belonged to an all too mortal animal, it was too late.
 His cries of terror had alerted his trackers and he could hear the sound of men crashing through the forest to surround him.
-Cursing his own foolishness Thomas tried to draw his sword and cut his way out of the closing net but the torn muscles of his arm were now extremely painful to move.
+Cursing his own foolishness Thomas tried to draw his sword and cut his way out of the closing net but the torn muscles of his arm made any movement of the wounded limb extremely painful.
 The cold hand of fear now gripped Thomas’ soul.
 If he couldn’t fight or run, he faced certain capture and, like most illiterate peasants, the burghers of Freiburg had a mortal fear of witches.

 In his mind’s eye Thomas could see his own broken body begging for death as the inquisitors tried to force a confession from his screaming lips.
 During his studies, he had read the Malleus Maleficarum and he knew that, such were the deceits of Satan, witchfinders would only trust an admission of guilt extracted under the most extreme torture.
 Those accused of witchcraft were therefore forced to sit on spiked chairs and have their flesh torn from their bones with red hot pincers before they were dragged to the stake.